momenifi/unsupervised-multilingual-text-detoxifier/README.md

 ### Limitation
 The method needs a list of toxic lexicons(curse words in specific languages).
-A list of toxic lexicons for 9 languages are provided here.
+A list of toxic lexicons for 9 languages(English, Spanish, German, Chinese, Arabic, Hindi, Ukrainian, Russian, and Amharic) are provided here.
 User can add/edit as per need and will https://huggingface.co/datasets/textdetox/multilingual_toxic_lexicon